Big Muley Bucks: Hunting Trophy Mule Deer

 By Dennis Wintch

-As another season draws to an end and I’ve once again spent 30 days hunting mule deer, I ponder over what is it that makes us hunt one species of game over another?
+As another season has ended and I’ve once again spent 30 days hunting mule deer, I ponder over what is it that makes us hunt one species of game over another?
 I know some hunters think elk hunting is the ultimate, others think sheep hunting is the best and another group would say whitetail deer are the best of all big game to hunt.

 For myself its no contest; hunting mule deer can’t be beat!
 Why mule deer?
 A lot of writers have said they are dumber than a box of rocks; ” There is nothing to killing old big ears!”
 I will agree that I also don’t enjoy hunting any animal where there is no challenge, however, they are definitely not talking about mature trophy muley bucks.